NATO’s role in conventional arms control

-The Vienna Document (VD), that includes all European and Central Asian participating States, is a politically binding agreement designed to promote mutual trust and transparency about a state’s military forces and activities.
-Under the VD, thousands of inspections and evaluation visits have been conducted as well as airbase visits and visits to military facilities; also new types of major weapon and equipment systems have been demonstrated to the participating States of the VD.
+The Vienna Document (VDOC), that includes all European and Central Asian participating States, is a politically binding agreement designed to promote mutual trust and transparency about a state’s military forces and activities.
+Under the VDOC, thousands of inspections and evaluation visits have been conducted as well as airbase visits and visits to military facilities; also new types of major weapon and equipment systems have been demonstrated to the participating States of the VDOC.

 Open Skies Treaty

 The Open Skies Treaty is legally binding and allows for unarmed aerial observation flights over the territory of its participants.
 So far, more than 1,500 observation missions have been conducted since the Treaty’s entry into force in January 2002.
 Aerial photography and other material from observation missions provide transparency and support verification activities carried out on the ground under other treaties.